decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 ### Enumerating delegates off chain

 Attributes are stored as `DIDDelegateChanged` events.
-A `validTo` of 0 indicates a revoked delegate
+A `validTo` of 0 indicates a revoked delegate.

 ```solidity
 event DIDDelegateChanged(